 What is HPV?

 Human Papillomavirus (HPV) is a common viral infection that can cause skin warts and affect the genital tract in both men and women.
-HPV has been identified as one of the main causes for atypical changes in cervical cells from a Pap test.
-In a very small percentage of women, HPV infection can lead to precancer or cancer, making testing very important.
+HPV has been identified as one of the main causes for atypical changes in cervical cells - in a very small percentage of women, HPV infection can lead to precancer or cancer, making testing very important.

-In some women with abnormal Pap tests, HPV tests can assist in determining the necessity for further treatment.
-Primary screening for cervical cancer by using HPV testing has commenced in Australia.
 The process of collecting cells for the HPV test is simple.
-Cells are scraped or brushed gently from the cervix with a broom-like device or brush/spatula combination and sent to the lab for analysis.
-The information about your HPV result, combined with a Pap test result, enables your doctor to assess whether you require further investigation or normal ongoing Pap tests.
-If changes are present in your Pap test and you have a high risk HPV type, your doctor may suggest a colposcopy.
+Cells are collected from the cervix with a broom-like device and sent to the lab for analysis.
+The information about your HPV result, enables your doctor to assess whether you require further investigation or normal ongoing HPV screening.
+If changes are present in your test and you have a high risk HPV type, your doctor may suggest a colposcopy.

 How do you get HPV?